currentxchange/MUSIC-token-on-SUI/README.md

 ## 📍 About the Project

 > MUSIC tokens pay you to listen to music.
-Pay MUSIC to pormote music, paying others to listen.
+Pay MUSIC to promote music, paying others to listen.

 The cXc.world project is a **global music map** on WAX and ow Sui, designed to spotlight the best local talent from every corner of the world. 🌐 Here’s the vibe: